mpdcampbell/tetris-selfplay/README.md

   python3 main.py
   ```
   #### Ubuntu 16.04 or 18.04
-  The latest version of python available in the official ubuntu repositorys is older than the 3.7.7 version required for the pygame module.<br/>
+  The latest version of python available in the official Ubuntu repositories is older than the 3.7.7 version required for the pygame module.<br/>
   But you can install the latest python versions by adding the [deadsnakes PPA](https://launchpad.net/~deadsnakes).<br/>
   Open terminal and enter the following in turn:
   ```